CloudSkills/aws-powershell-intro/src/in-progress/slides.md

   ## Inspire you to build an 'exploration script' to learn and solve a small problem in your AWS environment.
 ___

+# Geek Alert!

+## Working with AWS PowerShell involves working with multiple technologies & tools.

+## AWS, API, Terminal, shell, PowerShell, AWS PowerShell Module, Visual Studio Code, git.

+## In the short time we have I'll introduce these, and help equip you to learn on your own.
+___

+# THE API

+* Every action in AWS is done through the API

+* To understand AWS we need to learn the API

+* Console, SDKs, Tools including PowerShell Modules call this API

+* They make AWS easier to learn and work in
+___

+* To use the AWS Console we need to have an AWS account, and a user with access to that account

+* To use the API from PowerShell, tools or SDKs, we need a sign-in credential for that user, which requires an access key & secret
+___
 # Thank You!

 ## Q & A